Patricia Guerrero: Judicial service

 In 2013, Guerrero became a judge on the San Diego County Superior Court and served as the supervising judge for its family law division in 2017.
-Later in 2017, she became an appellate justice on the Court of Appeal for the Fourth District, Division One, the state intermediate appellate court with jurisdiction over appeals from San Diego and Imperial counties.
+Later in 2017, she became an appellate justice on the Court of Appeal for the Fourth District, Division One, the state intermediate appellate court with jurisdiction over appeals from San Diego County and Imperial County.

-In February 2022, Guerrero was nominated by Governor Gavin Newsom to replace Associate Justice Mariano-Florentino Cuéllar on the Supreme Court of California.
+In February 2022, Guerrero was nominated by California Governor Gavin Newsom to replace Associate Justice Mariano-Florentino Cuéllar on the Supreme Court of California, after Cuéllar stepped down to become president of the Carnegie Endowment for International Peace.
 Guerrero was approved by a 3-0 vote of the Commission on Judicial Appointments on March 22, 2022 and is the first Latina to serve on the Supreme Court of California.
-On August 10, 2022, Governor Newsom nominated Guerrero to serve as the Chief Justice of California.
+On August 10, 2022, Governor Newsom nominated Guerrero to serve as the chief justice of California.
 On August 26, she was confirmed by the Commission on Judicial Appointments.
 As of 11 November 2022, following the 2022 election, she was retained by California voters to be elevated as the chief justice with 70% of an affirmative vote.
 She was sworn in as chief justice on January 2, 2023.

+Justice Guerrero gave the 2025 State of the Judiciary address to the California Legislature reaffirming the CA judicial branch's commitment to uphold its responsibilities to serve the public in a pursuit to justice for all Californians.

+Guerrero also serves as the chair of the California Supreme Court Historical Society, a non-profit organization that primarily conducts historical research on the California Supreme Court.